chr1srbx/TeamUp/README.md

 # TeamUp - Real-Time Collaboration Platform

 **TeamUp** is a .NET Framework 4.8 desktop application built using WPF (Windows Presentation Foundation), designed to provide a seamless, real-time collaboration environment for students.
-It allows users to work together on essays and code simultaneously, with live synchronization and progress tracking.
+It allows users to work together on essays and code simultaneously, with live synchronization.

 ## Features